skip to main content

 Volunteers are always welcome to help cheer on children as they run and escort them back to school.
 Club runs in fall and spring on Wednesdays 3 times per month.
 Our goal is to inspire students to lead a physically active and healthful lifestyle, and enhance self-esteem and self-confidence.
 Open to all students in Grades 1-5.

-Volunteers needed during school hours on monthly/weekly/daily basis
+Volunteers needed during school hours on monthly/weekly basis

 • Barton Reading Program Volunteers